01 of 06

 Materials and Tools Needed

 There's an effective way to knot using either a corsage pin or an old stick pin.
 (A straight pin is not strong enough for this.)
 However, if you plan to do a lot of knotting, you might want to consider either learning to use an awl and a pair of tweezers, or for a more high-tech approach, take a look at a tool called the tri-cord knotter.
 These tools will make it easier for you to make consistent and tight knots.
-Most bead vendors sell tools which are specially made for knotting.
+Most bead vendors sell tools that are specially made for knotting.
 Many of them also offer books and even videos on this technique as well.

 Match the cord color to your beads for a traditional necklace.
 For knotting, you'll want to use either silk or nylon cord.
 You can purchase either of these materials with a pre-attached needle or purchase the needles and thread individually.
-If you are learning knotting for the first time, choose the pre-attached needle option because it is one less step to deal with and it is fairly inexpensive.
+If you are learning to knot for the first time, choose the pre-attached needle option because it is one less step to deal with and it is fairly inexpensive.
 Most cost just a few dollars.

 Gather these materials and tools: